balenaltd/handbook/Calamari.md

 ## First step

 To successfully request absence you need to choose type of absence you are requesting for.
 Use the drop-down menu to check the absence types.
-The “annual leave” is the 30 days that we all have available and the “support leave” refers to the extra time-off that balenistas gain for doing support.
+The “leave” is the days that we all have available including the support bonus days that you might earn for doing support.
 “Sick leave” is, obviously, the absence type you should choose when sick.

 ![First Step](https://lh5.googleusercontent.com/WfTjYSE88rtiQyq0vVjh2TGkeiih5BmczbfGbovDfQprmUINjAA2-3_jrJ-mhnDw4CsFG9ccBQquEwGlOKqXczJUyQGZCQ1yjHBUtpkMnU84RZ9jIga54fnh9ejd6Qt4FRQgt_b-)